 Number of records field must equal the sum of all records on the data file.

-7.72

-7.73

-7.74 ECI tested – indicates whether the software has been successfully tested using the ATO ECI software.
-Valid values are Y or N. See section 3 for more information on ECI testing.

 8 Example of data file structure

 ABC Pty Ltd supplies its own data.
-For the reporting period 1 July 2015 to 14 July 2015 it has 22 TFN declarations and 2 new payer/payee relationship records where the payee has not provided a signed TFN declaration to report.
+For the reporting period 1 July 2017 to 14 July 2017 it has 22 TFN declarations and 2 new payer/payee relationship records where the payee has not provided a signed TFN declaration to report.